Ye-Olde-Repository/tbud/README.md

 tbud
 ====

-a text-based game engine that can be altered in real-time by player commands
+A MUD engine (text-based game) that can be altered in real-time by player commands.
+I wrote this in C++ in highschool and revived it for a little bit in the early 2000s.